ermongroup/cs228-notes/learning/bayesianlearning/index.md

 In contrast to maximum likelihood learning, Bayesian learning explicitly models uncertainty over both the variables, $$X$$ and the parameters, $$\theta$$.
 In other words, the model parameters $$\theta$$ are random variables as well.

-A $prior$ distribution over the parameters, $$p(\theta)$$ encodes our initial beliefs.
+A _prior_ distribution over the parameters, $$p(\theta)$$ encodes our initial beliefs.
 These beliefs are subjective.
 For example, we can choose the prior over $$\theta$$ for a biased coin to be uniform between 0 and 1.
 If however we expect the coin to be fair, the prior distribution can be peaked around $$\theta = 0.5$$.
 We will discuss commonly used priors later in this chapter.

 Observing data $$D$$ in the form of evidence allows us to update our beliefs using Bayes' rule,